jyoung57/reading-notes/code-201/class-02.md

 > # Basics of HTML, CSS and JS

+The topic of this reading is extremely important for the better understanding of how to use HTLM, CSS and JS for me to become a better developer.

+>## Basics of HTML

 1. Why is it important to use semantic elements in our HTML?

 - So that you are able to properly mark up pages and keep the structure valid.